barrachri/likeafalcon/README.md

 ### `/query?limit={10}&offset={0}`

-Return json body with a list of events actually stored inside the database.
+Return json body with a list of events stored inside the database.
 You can specify an offset and limit, by default they are 0 and 10.

 ### `/ws`

-Connect to the websocket and receive in real-time the event sent to `/v1/json`.
+Connect to the websocket and receive real-time events sent to `/v1/json`.

 ### `/`

-A html web page that offers a connection to the `/ws` endpoint (websocket).
+An html web page that offers a connection to the `/ws` endpoint (websocket).
 You will see in real-time the event sent to `/v1/json`.

 ## To-Do